xe1gyq/EekMex/documentation/p0x01/Software.md

 ## Ground Station

 Who want to develop it?
+Please use

     Debian GNU/Linux 8 eekmex tty1